 The analysis also included a review of five published surveys, two of which were insurance-specific and three of which were general executive compensation surveys.
 The scope of the survey review focused on our size in terms of premiums, revenues, and asset levels, and also assessed published survey data with respect to all 26 executive positions.
-Survey data was collected on companies that were similar to our size based on premiums, revenues and assets, and included specific data for the insurance industry when available.
+Insurance industry specific data was collected from the published surveys, when available.
+Survey data was collected on companies that were similar to our size based on premiums, revenues and assets.